 See this example properly formatted in the QUT Cite tool.

-Generative AI tools like ChatGPT and Dall-E generate text or images in response to parameters entered by the user.
+Generative AI (GenAI) tools like ChatGPT and Dall-E generate text or images in response to parameters entered by the user.
 See Using generative AI for more information.

 You must verify that you are allowed to use generative AI before using it in your assessment, and you must acknowledge its use.